-An EIN has required if your business has any of the following:
+An EIN is required if your business has any of the following:

 It is free to apply for an EIN, and you should file for one before you register your business.
 There are several options for applying including online, via fax, via mail, or by phone.

 Online is preferred as it is the fastest method to receive your EIN.
 If the "responsible party" (see below for additional information) is an entity with an EIN previously obtained online, the applicant needs to use a different application method.
 The application is available Monday- Friday from 7 a.m. to 10 p.m.
 Eastern time.
 Once the information is reviewed after submission, an EIN is issued immediately.
 The online application is open to all entities whose business, office or agency, or legal residence is located in the United States or U.S. territories.
 International applicants are required to apply via the following methods.
-Click here to apply online now if eligible.
+Apply online using the IRS EIN Assistant webpage now if eligible.

 A fax will be sent back with the EIN within four business days if the information on the form is validated.